Part 2 of 3 Series

 KnowledgeWorkx has published several articles exploring all three of the Colors of Worldview in-depth.
 For example, for those who want to understand the strengths and weaknesses of the Innocence-Guilt cultural paradigm, read this article about applying the Innocence-Guilt paradigm.
 In fact, if you would like to learn about your own color(s), check out this opportunity to discover your own Three Colors of Worldview profile, and get a personalized report:

 Quickly becoming the global preferred choice for Inter-Cultural Intelligence development, KnowledgeWorkx promotes mutual understanding of other cultures and perspectives in the workplace, and helps teams to develop the intercultural capacity necessary to thrive in a globalized world.

-Click here for another ICI Certification Workshop date.
+Click here for ICI Certification Workshop dates.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.